adaskin/a-simple-quantum-simulator/README.md

-# a-simple-quantum-simulator
+# a simple quantum circuit simulator
 ## ``qusim.py``
-includes a simple quantum simulator that applies a given gate to a quantum state.
+includes a simple quantum circuit simulator that applies a given gate to a quantum state.

 - The qubit index order: ``|0, 1, ..n>``